JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_NumericalModel_2D.md

 - `AddCylinder!`

 The help functions are quite self-explanatory, so we won't show it in detail here.
-If you have a topography surface or any other horizontal surface, you can surface with the cartesian grid with `aboveSurface` or `belowSurface`.
+If you have a topography surface or any other horizontal surface, you can surface with the cartesian grid with `above_surface` or `below_surface`.

 Also, if you wish to take a seismic tomography as inspiration to set a slab geometry, you can interpolate it to a `CartGrid` with the same dimensions and use that with the julia `findall` function.